Video: Typical Day of an Atlantis Fellow

 The core of your Fellowship experience is spent at a foreign hospital shadowing various doctors in a variety of departments.
 Time spent in the hospital may vary daily, but our Fellows typically spend 20+ hours per week, depending on the activity level of the hospital.
 We encourage students to come for at least four weeks to have a well-rounded experience in different areas of the hospital.

 It is important to note that, unlike other global healthcare experiences, Atlantis Fellowships are in developed countries where hospitals and healthcare practice standards are comparable to those of the United States.
 Fellows often have the opportunity to observe more specialties than they would in the United States.
 We are firmly committed to adhering to the AAMC guidelines for pre-med students participating in a clinical experience abroad, which limit such experiences to observation only.

 Housing & Meals

 Housing is provided for students and varies widely by location.
 In the past, students have stayed in university dorms, local hotels or apartments.
-Fellows should expect to share a double-room with another student of the same gender.
+Fellows should expect to share a room with other students of the same gender.
 Specific details about your housing location will usually not be determined until a month before your program start date.

-A light breakfast is provided by the Atlantis Project every day of the week, as well as two group dinners at local restaurants during the week and one meal during the weekly excursion.
+A light breakfast is provided by the Atlantis Project every day of the week, as well as three group dinners at local restaurants during the week and one meal during the weekly excursion.
 For most lunches, students buy and prepare their own food or stop in a local cafe.
-We cannot always accommodate special dietary needs for your group meals, and in general special diets are more difficult to follow overseas.
+We cannot always accommodate special dietary needs for your group meals.
+In general, special diets are more difficult to follow overseas.